GitHubDragonFly/ModbusSlaveSimulation/README.md

 Based on modified [nModbus](https://code.google.com/p/nmodbus/) .NET 3.5 libraries, Copyright (c) 2006 Scott Alexander.
 These are included as a resource for Windows version but are separate for Mono version.

 Intended to be used as a quick testing tool.
-Can be tested with its counterpart [ModbusMaster](https://github.com/GitHubDragonFly/ModbusMaster).
+Can be tested with its counterpart [ModbusMaster](https://github.com/GitHubDragonFly/ModbusMaster) or maybe use the [AdvancedHMI](https://www.advancedhmi.com/) software instead since it is highly functional and free.

 # Screenshot